lucilejones/fullstack-knowledge-base/Back-End/ruby-fundamentals-1.md

 # notes from class

+Ruby is to Rails what JS is to Angular
+Ruby is the language and Rails is the framework

 numbers = [1, 2, 3, 4, 5, -1, -2, -3, -4, -5, 0, 0, 0, 0, 0]

 sum = 0